Diagnosis

 • Hybrid atrial fibrillation ablation.
 This therapy combines ablation with surgery.
 It is used to treat long-standing persistent atrial fibrillation.

 • Pulsed field ablation.
 This is a treatment for some types of continued atrial fibrillation.
 It does not use heat or cold energy.
-Instead, it uses high energy electric pulses to create areas of scar tissue in the heart.
+Instead, it uses high-energy electric pulses to create areas of scar tissue in the heart.
 The scar tissue blocks faulty electrical signals that cause AFib.

-If you have AFib but can't take blood thinners, you may need a procedure to seal a small sac in the left upper heart chamber.
-This sac, called an appendage, is where most AFib related clots form.
-This procedure is called left atrial appendage closure.
-A closure device is gently guided through a catheter to the sac.
-Once the device is in place, the catheter is removed.
+During left atrial appendage closure, a doctor gently guides a closure device through a catheter to the sac.
+Once the device is in place, the catheter is taken out.
 The device stays in permanently.
-Surgery to close the left atrial appendage also is an option for some people with AFib who are having another heart surgery.
+This procedure also is an option for some people with AFib who are having another heart surgery.

 From Mayo Clinic to your inbox